Gloryzco/global-country-insights/README.md

 ## Aspects I am Particularly Proud Of 💪😊

 - **Optimized Performance:** The performance improvements achieved through caching and query optimization were incredibly satisfying.
 Witnessing the API's enhanced speed and efficiency was a testament to the hard work put into these optimizations.
 - **Robust Security:** Implementing strong security measures and ensuring HTTPS enforcement were crucial.
-I’m proud of the fact that our API is well-protected against common threats and vulnerabilities.
+I’m proud of the fact that the API is well-protected against common threats and vulnerabilities.
-- **Efficient Data Management:** The effective handling of large datasets and concurrent requests demonstrated our ability to build scalable and reliable systems.
+- **Efficient Data Management:** I effective handled of large datasets and concurrent requests demonstrated our ability to build scalable and reliable systems.
 It was rewarding to see the smooth operation under high load conditions.

 ## Potential Improvements and Additional Features to improve the overall API 🤞

 - **Advanced Analytics:** If time allowed, I would love to explore more advanced analytics features.
 Detailed reporting and deeper insights could provide even greater value to our users and enhance the overall functionality of the API.
 - **Enhanced Caching Mechanisms:** I envision implementing more sophisticated caching strategies, such as cache invalidation and refreshing.
 These improvements would further optimize performance and ensure data accuracy.
+- **Permissions for admin users:** This will be to allow only admin users only to have access to the admin routes
 - **Expanded Documentation and Testing:** I plan to continue enhancing our documentation and increasing test coverage to cover more edge cases and ensure comprehensive functionality.
 Also, I was unable to perfect the integration testing and it is one of the improvement I would like to look into if time permits me.
 This ongoing effort would ensure that our API remains reliable and user-friendly.

 Contributing